 Annual trimmed mean measures of inflation are often calculated by using the distribution of monthly or quarterly price changes to calculate measures of monthly or quarterly underlying inflation, which are then cumulated to get an underlying price index which can be used to generate the annual rate of underlying inflation.
-However, an alternative is to calculate the annual rate of underlying inflation by taking the distribution of year-ended price changes for all the CPI sub-components and calculating a trimmed mean of these annual rates.12
+However, an alternative is to calculate the annual rate of underlying inflation by taking the distribution of year-ended price changes for all the CPI sub-components and calculating a trimmed mean of these annual rates.11

 In general, it might be expected that these should yield very similar estimates of annual underlying rates.
 However, consider the extreme case where the CPI could be calculated on a daily basis.
-In this case, we would expect that most individual prices in the economy would remain unchanged, so the median price change across expenditure classes would be zero, and cumulating these daily rates over a full year would suggest a zero annual rate of underlying inflation.
-By contrast, a weighted median measure based on the distribution of annual changes would indicate a very different rate, no doubt much closer to the (unobservable) true underlying rate.
+In this case, we would expect that most individual prices in the economy would remain unchanged, so a trimmed mean of price changes across expenditure classes might also be zero, and cumulating these daily rates over a full year would suggest a zero annual rate of underlying inflation.
+By contrast, a trimmed mean based on the distribution of annual changes would indicate a very different rate, no doubt much closer to the true underlying rate.
 Of course, this example is extreme because CPIs are not calculated on a daily basis.
 So any bias from using monthly or quarterly price changes is likely to be much smaller.
-Nevertheless, given that there will typically be some items with prices changed (or sampled) irregularly, there may be a case for using price change distributions over longer horizons, and the two methodologies may sometimes give different pictures of underlying inflation pressures.13 We provide some evidence on this issue in Section 5.1.
+Nevertheless, given that there will typically be some items with prices changed (or sampled) irregularly, there may be a case for using price change distributions over longer horizons, and the two methodologies may sometimes give slightly different pictures of underlying inflation pressures over the prior year.